Cro5s/Frontend/README.md

 # Overview
 The purpose of this repo is to provide a centralized resource for any Software Engineer looking to focus on Frontend development.
+Some of the information may overlap but it is all still very helpful!

 ## Useful Repositories
 * [Frontend Interview Questions Repo](https://github.com/h5bp/Front-end-Developer-Interview-Questions)